International pooled study: Interval cancer with tomosynthesis in mammography screening

 Objective

-The aim of their study is to use individual-level data to examine the interval cancer rates among women screened with tomosynthesis compared to standard mammography.
-They will also compare the rates of breast cancer detected through screening (screen-detected breast cancer) and recall rates associated with these two screening tools.
+The aim of this study is to use individual-level data to examine the interval cancer rates among women screened with tomosynthesis compared to standard mammography.
+The study will also compare the rates of breast cancer detected through screening (screen-detected breast cancer) and recall rates associated with these two screening tools.

-BreastScreen Norway will participate in this project by providing screening information from the Cancer Registry of Norway.
-These data include information about 140,000 women aged 50-69 who were screened in BreastScreen Norway in Oslo, Vestfold and Vestre Viken during 2014-2015, or in Bergen during 2016-2019.
+BreastScreen Norway will participate in this project by providing screening information from the Cancer Registry of Norway at the NIPH.
+These screening data include information about 140,000 women aged 50-69 who were screened in BreastScreen Norway in Oslo, Vestfold and Vestre Viken during 2014-2015, and in Bergen during 2016-2019.

 Data will be provided to the University of Sydney in accordance with the Cancer Registry Regulations (kreftregisterforskriften).
 The project will only include data from women who have agreed to their personal data related to negative screening results being permanently stored at the Cancer Registry.